wahprima/IDNOG-API/basin.md

 # basin

-A dictionary of basin metadata in the form of API is described as below :
+A dictionary of basin metadata in the form of API are described as follow :

 SK Rev 4.2 | API
 ----------- | -----------